zunique90/AirBnB_clone/README.md

 ```
 5. all

-   Prints all string representation of all instances based on the classname passed as an argument.
+   Prints the string representation of all instances based on the classname passed as an argument.
 ```
    Usage: